petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/actions/defining-object-actions.md

 1. (Optional) Enable a condition for automatic triggers.
 Click *Code* ( ![Code](../../../../images/icon-code.png) ) to view available expressions.

    On Liferay 7.4 U33+/GA33+, Liferay validates the condition's syntax when you click *Done*.
 If the expression is invalid, Liferay displays an error message.
+See [Expression Builder Validations Reference](../validations/expression-builder-validations-reference.md) for more information on available fields, operators, and functions.

    <!--TASK: See [Using Action Conditions]() for more information. -->